splunk/eventgen/README/Plugins.md

 ``__init__()`` is very simple.
 It calls its superclass init and sets one variable, firsttime.  ``flush()`` is also very simple.
 If its the first time, open the file /dev/null, otherwise, output the queue by writing it to the already open file.

 Every Eventgen plugin defines a class and a ``load()`` method.
-The load() method is a universal function for determinig the class defined in the file.
+The load() method is a universal function for determining the class defined in the file.

 Now, lets look at a slightly more complicated plugin, splunkstream.py in ``lib/plugins/output/splunkstream.py``.
 We're going to look just at the top of the class as its being defined: